PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Research Ethics

 \section{Research Ethics}

+We considered the stakeholders involved in this study~\cite{davis2025guide} and believe our results offer a net benefit.
 Our primary contribution is \tool, a defense that improves security for ML models.
 Our Hugging Face study abides by the platform policies for API use.
-We did identify some possible shortcomings of existing security approaches, and have followed a responsible disclosure process---we privately disclosed the \modelscan bypass described in Appendix~\ref{SEC:MOTIVATION_SCANNERS} to its author, the company Protect AI, and similarly to the \modeltracer team.
+We identified some shortcomings of existing defenses, and we followed a responsible disclosure process to report them.